xinan-nancy-chen/rOMT/README.md

 ```
 A 3D rendering of the speed map will be plotted in Matlab, and a file in nifty format will be saved into the above directory which could be best visualized in Amira. <br />

-For flux vectors, you will see output like:
+Type 2: For flux vectors, you will see output like:
 ```
 Lagrangian-Pathline (C294 data, mask = 1, affSmooth = 1, dilate = 3),
 analysis type = vectors